Mini-Forest Project in Rochester

 In addition to tree loss for agriculture, development, and logging, wildfires have also increased due to our changing climate.
 The World Resources Institute reports that the rate of wildfires on Earth "increased by about 5.4% per year" between 2001 and 2023.

-When we plant a tree, we are taking a step toward making a healthier world.
+When we plant a tree, we step toward making a healthier world.
 When we plant a diverse Mini-forest, the impact is substantially more significant.
 Instead of one plant for habitat, a Mini-forest grows to be a small ecosystem.
 Instead of one tree, the people and creatures who visit will experience an oasis of green, burgeoning with life.

-More information and some resources not linked above:
+More information and resources not linked above:

 Humans Need Trees for Health